bowman2001/perplexdoc/content/doc/appendix/config/_index.md

 The following pages show all configuration files for this project.
 {.p-first} <!--more-->

 The section files don’t include a main section identifier as they often do in the Hugo documentation.
-The names of the files are these identifiers --- except for the top level file {$config.yaml}.
+The names of the files are these identifiers --- except for the top-level file {$config.yaml}.